-On January 10, 2018, the Law of 3 December 2017 creating the Data Protection Authority (the “Law”) was published in the Belgian Official Gazette (available in French and Dutch).
+On January 10, 2018, the Law of 3 December 2017 creating the Data Protection Authority (the “Law”) was published in the Belgian Official Gazette.
 The Law was submitted in the Chamber of Representatives on August 23, 2017, and was approved by the Parliament in plenary meeting on November 16, 2017.

 The EU General Data Protection Regulation (“GDPR”) provides national data protection authorities with a strengthened enforcement role.
 In this context, the Belgian legislator adopted the Law reforming the Belgian Privacy Commission, established by the Law of 8 December 1992 implementing Directive 95/46/EC.
 It replaces the Belgian Privacy Commission with the Belgian Data Protection Authority (“DPA”) (Autorité de protection des données in French and Gegevensbeschermingsautoriteit in Dutch).